aaronmckinstry706/imaterialist/journal.md

 Interestingly, the convergence rate did not change significantly.
 At about 3000 iterations, the training starts to diverge.

 The next thing to do is set up the training as normal: complete an epoch over the training data, and then compute the validation set loss, with the learning rate decreasing whenever the validation loss does not decrease.

+Before-bed note: learning rate maximum seems to be 0.01 before it diverges.

+## Apr.
+7, 2018

+On my earlier project, the regular `Adam` optimizer implementation was at least 10x slower than in Tensorflow.
+Maybe if I use the `SparseAdam` optimizer then it will converge more quickly.
+Let's try that.

+`SparseAdam` apparently only works for sparse tensors (I guess there is a specific datatype which is different from a regular tensor).

+I tried optimizing a pretrained network with Adam, learning rate 0.01, on 1024 samples; it converged very quickly to ~0.05 training error (about 400 steps).
+I tried optimizing the same thing on 2048 samples and 4096 samples; in both cases, it converged quickly.
+However, when moving to 2^13 samples with the same setup, I had to decrease the learning rate to 0.001.
+It slowly converged (0.1 - 0.2 training error after 3000 iterations), but it converged nonetheless.

+After doing all of that, I found the paper ["The Marginal Value of Adaptive Gradient Methods in Machine Learning"](https://papers.nips.cc/paper/7003-the-marginal-value-of-adaptive-gradient-methods-in-machine-learning.pdf) from NIPS 2017, which suggests two things:

+* use SGD instead of Adam, and use validation-based decay (i.e., evaluate on validation set after every epoch; when current validation error is not the minimum so far, decrease the learning rate by constant factor);

+* if you use Adam, decay the learning rate (probably using validation-based decay).

+This provides a clear path forward, at least.
+What I now need to do is implement the training loop and validation loop separately.
+Here are some relevant implementation details:

+* make sure to take the average error over the *whole* validation set, rather than the average of batch errors on the validation set;
+* one method for training, the other for validating.